Yassine Bounou: International career

 On 10 November 2022, Bounou was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
 He made two saves during the round of 16 penalty shoot-out against Spain, leading to Morocco qualifying for the quarter-finals for the first time in their history, where they won 1–0 against Portugal, becoming the first African team to reach the semi-finals.
 He kept four clean sheets, the most out of any goalkeeper in the tournament.
 He was the first African to reach three clean sheets at a World Cup.

 On 28 December 2023, Bounou was amongst the 27 players selected by Walid Regragui to represent Morocco at the 2023 Africa Cup of Nations.

-In October 2025, Bono, with Morocco, broke the world record for the longest winning streak in international football, surpassing Spain’s previous mark of 15 consecutive victories.
+In October 2025, Bounou, with Morocco, broke the world record for the longest winning streak in international football, surpassing Spain’s previous mark of 15 consecutive victories.
 With a 1–0 win over Congo in Rabat, Morocco extended their unbeaten run to 16 straight wins across all competitions, including World Cup qualifiers and friendlies.
-The streak, which began in June 2024, is ongoing, with Morocco continuing to extend their record as of October 2025.
+Their winning streak ultimately reached 19 consecutive wins before coming to an end during the 2025 AFCON with a 1–1 draw against Mali.

+On 11 December 2025, Bounou was called up to the Morocco squad for the 2025 Africa Cup of Nations, hosted on home soil.
+Morocco eventually lost the 2025 AFCON final 1–0 against Senegal after extra time, but the result was overturned due to Senegal forfeiting the match after walking off to protest a referee decision.
+Bounou was named Best Goalkeeper in the tournament.

+On 26 May 2026, Bounou was selected in the 26-man squad for the 2026 FIFA World Cup.
+During the Round of 32 match against the Netherlands, he saved the fifth penalty in the shootout from Crysencio Summerville, giving Morocco the chance to win the match, before Ismael Saibari converted the decisive penalty to secure Morocco's victory.

 Personal life

-Bounou was born in Canada to Moroccan parents.
-Along with his national teammates, Bounou donated his blood for the needy affected by the 2023 Marrakesh-Safi earthquake.
-He is a Muslim.
+Bounou is a Muslim.
+He holds dual Morocco-Canadian nationality.
+He married Imane Khallad in 2016, and they welcomed a son named Isaac in 2020.
+Along with his national teammates, he donated his blood for those affected by the 2023 Marrakesh-Safi earthquake.